08 Dec Swedish by Birth, Taiwanese by Heart

 How Did Your Taiwanese Theatre Career Take Off?

+Susan loves Taiwanese life particularly the theatre.
 “I think 1998 I was pretty much the only one.
 Now there are some Americans, Australia is also doing some stuff.
-These people are very open minded and friendly most of the time so it’s a positive place to be just like at the bar, you don’t have to worry about the positive spirit.
+These people are very open-minded and friendly most of the time so it’s a positive place to be just like at the bar, you don’t have to worry about the positive spirit.
 I did not get the best parts but I was Oscar Wilde Salome, The old Professor in Little Prince. “

 Susan also directed the first Pippi Longstock play in Taiwan.
 This lead Susan been asked by Taiwanese to be Pippi Longstock consultant and teach about teamwork, kids to be less self-centred, work with other people and move forward as a group.
-Susan laughs that she lives by Pippi principles today“I know I can fix it”.
-Click To Tweet
+Susan laughs that she lives by Pippi principles today

 Like a Pippi Longstock.